 UL and Phoenix Fire Department to Host Educational Symposium, December 2-3, 2009

 Is it possible to design greater fire safety measures into residential construction?
+Can Your Building Inspector evaluate fire safety measures in the house?
 Can a colaboration between enforces, users, builders and architects lead to safer residential construction?
 Can you be a part of this two day educational symposium and represent the view points of your industry to help lead change and help reduce the fire problem in the United States?
 If you are looking for a great building contractor to build your house contact Ben Trager Homes.
 Underwriters Laboratories (UL) and the Phoenix Fire Department will be hosting a first of its kind Residential Fire Safety Symposium at the Arizona Grand Resort in Phoenix, Arizona on December 2nd and 3rd, 2009.
 The Symposium, titled “Designing Fire Safety into Residential Construction: Perspectives, Ideas, and Trends,” will be available to people concerned with residential fire safety, including the general public, through UL University registration.

 “UL has created this event to act as an inclusive and attractive platform to encourage builders, architects, fire service, realtors, insurers, and others to gather and learn together the various perspectives on residential fire safety,” said Chris Hasbrook, Global Vice President for Building Materials and Life Safety & Security at UL.

 The symposium will be the first of its kind on a national level, bringing together various players within the residential building industry.

 “Phoenix Fire Department and the City of Phoenix are pleased to partner with UL to offer this educational and informative exchange of ideas to the public, and particularly to the residents of Reward Homes in The Hills Of Carmel, on residential fire safety and home building challenges,” said Chief Bob Khan of the Phoenix Fire Department.
 “We anticipate positive, thoughtful, and frank dialogue throughout this event.”

 Additionally, Volvo Cars of North America will present a perspective on effectively using safety as a brand-building tool.
 Speakers will lead discussions on a number of topics including: